benjamincrozat/content/posts/tailwind-css.md

 I recommend using something other than it in production, as your performances may suffer.

+## Go a step further with Tailwind CSS by using Tailscan

+With hot reloading, using Vite or Webpack for instance, we can see our changes live in the browser every time we save our code.

+But what about if we could go a step further?
+Like building and debugging right in the browser?
+That's exactly what [Tailscan](https://tailscan.com/#features) let's you do!

+You can try the tool on the website and install their Chrome extension.
+Here's a demo:

+<video autoplay muted loop playsinline><source data-src="/videos/tailscan-2-hero-video.webm" type="https://tailscan.com/video/webm" src="https://tailscan.com/videos/tailscan-2-hero-video.webm"><source data-src="https://tailscan.com/videos/tailscan-2-hero-video.mp4" type="video/mp4" src="https://tailscan.com/videos/tailscan-2-hero-video.mp4"></video>

 ## How to set up Tailwind CSS in your project

 Ultimately, Tailwind CSS is just a collection of styles.
 It can be integrated into *any* project.